-Some make this distinction for British English: that enquire and its derivatives apply to informal queries, and inquire and its derivatives to formal investigations.
-But this is not consistently borne out in practice.
+There is one qualification to this.
+Some Britons make the distinction that enquire and its derivatives apply to informal queries, and inquire and its derivatives to formal investigations.
+While this distinction appears widely borne out in more carefully written British texts, it is less pronounced in more informal types of writing (some news websites, some blogs, web comments).

 Examples